 Filing a Complaint

-Tenants who live in manufactured home parks may initiate a complaint by contacting the DHCR Manufactured Homes Complaint Program.
-Call the Hotline at 1 (800) 432-4210 or, contact the DHCR Hampton Plaza office in Albany:
+Tenants who live in manufactured home parks may initiate a complaint by contacting the DHCR Manufactured Homes Program at 1 (800) 432-4210 or, contact the DHCR Hampton Plaza office in Albany:

 Manufactured Homes Program